Granting Third Party Access to Individual Electronic Records on College Owned or Leased Computers

 The document applies to all electronic records stored on or transmitted by College of William and Mary owned or leased computers including local computer files, network files, email, voicemail, and calendar files.

-Generally, there are four (4) situations where a third party requires access to an individual’s electronic records on College owned or leased computers:
+Generally, there are six (6) situations where a third party requires access to an individual’s electronic records on College owned or leased computers:

-1. A supervisor needs access to an individual’s electronic records because the individual is no longer associated with the College and the electronic records are needed to conduct College business.
+1. A supervisor needs access to an individual’s electronic records because the individual has left W&M’s employ or is out on extended leave, such as disability leave, and the electronic records are needed to conduct university business.

 3. A supervisor needs access to an employee’s electronic records because the employee is under disciplinary review and the electronic records are needed to conduct the review.

-4. Access to an employee’s electronic records is needed to satisfy a court order or subpoena.
+4. The Office of University Counsel requires access to satisfy a court order or subpoena.

 In addition, there are situations where an employee vacates his/her position and a supervisor requests that all new email sent to the former employee's Exchange email account be forwarded to the supervisor's Exchange email account.
 For this situation, supervisors need only send a request to email@example.com with the former employees email address and their current email address requesting the forward.
 In response, IT will create the forward with an automatic reply to send all future email to the supervisor's Exchange email account.
 After thirty (30) days, the former employees's Exchange email account will be terminated and all email sent to that email address after thirty (30) days will bounce back to the original sender.

-For the four (4) scenarios numbered above supervisors should follow the procedures below.
+For the six (6) scenarios numbered above supervisors should follow the procedures below.

 For the first three scenarios above, request for access to a Classified, University, Professional, or Profession Faculty position must be reviewed and approved by the Associate Vice President for Human Resources (or his/her designee) before the access will be granted.
 For Adjunct, Part-Time, and Full Time Instructional Faculty requests must be reviewed and approved by the College Provost (or his/her designee).
 Once approved, the request will be forwarded to the College’s Chief Information Officer (or his/her designee) for fulfillment.
-For the fourth scenario, a copy of the court order or subpoena must be sent to the College’s Chief Information Officer (or his/her designee) as evidence of the need to grant access to the requesting authority.
-Once reviewed and verified the request for access will be granted.
+For the remaining three scenarios, requests should be sent to the College’s Chief Information Officer (or his/her designee) via University Counsel.

 Access to an employee’s electronic records will be provisioned in the following manner: